 However, when filling for joint credit, such as getting a joint home loan, your joint score may be lower than your personal score and affect your ability to secure the loan.

-While living a debt-free life sounds like a good idea, it can actually make it harder to secure a loan when you want to.
-When creditors look for experience with debt management, they want to see that you can make consistent and on-time payments each month, before deciding whether or not to issue you the credit or loan.
-Having a history of doing so is key to proving this.
+While living a debt-free life sounds like a good idea, it can actually make it harder to secure a loan when you need to.
+When creditors look for experience with debt management, they want to see that you can make consistent and on-time payments each month.
+It is to show that you are good at managing debts before they can decide to issue you the credit or loan.
+Having a history of doing so is the key to proving this.

 It’s alright to have debts.
 If you are capable of paying all your debts on time, it won’t pose a problem to your credit score.